audy/Grape/readme.md

 	192.168.0.12	beavis
 	192.168.0.24	butthead

 Yep, those are tabs separating the ip address from the hostname.
 By default, Grape uses cluster.key for SSH.
 Concatenate this file with the ~/.ssh/authorized_keys file on the workers.
 Query files go into `queries/`.
 Files are sent to worker nodes as is so split them up as much as you like.
 Database goes in `database/`.
-Databases are syncronized with workers and formatted on the workers using `formatdb`
+Databases are syncronized with workers and formatted on the workers using `formatdb`.
 All worker files are stored in `~/grapes`.

 ## lib/grape